mobilpay/PHP_CARD/README.md

 3. Secure Sockets Layer (SSL) data transport for the request, optional, if available on the merchant side, for the response.

-NETOPIA Payments API service supporting the **3-D Secure**
+NETOPIA Payments API service is supporting the **3-D Secure** transactions (both v1 and v2)

 <hr>

 ### APPENDIX

-- #### Error Code Values
+#### Error Code Values
     0 – approved
-        16 – card has a risk (i.e. stolen card)
+    16 – card has a risk (e.g. stolen card)
     17 – card number is incorrect
     18 – closed card
     19 – card is expired
     20 – insufficient funds
     21 – cVV2 code incorrect
     22 – issuer is unavailable
     32 – amount is incorrect
     33 – currency is incorrect
-        34 – transaction not permitted to cardholder 35 – transaction declined
+    34 – transaction not permitted to cardholder
+    35 – transaction declined
-        36 – transaction rejected by antifraud filters 37 – transaction declined (breaking the law) 38 – transaction declined
+    36 – transaction rejected by antifraud filters
+    37 – transaction declined (breaking the law)
+    38 – transaction declined
     48 – invalid request
     49 – duplicate PREAUTH
     50 – duplicate AUTH
     51 – you can only CANCEL a preauth order
     52 – you can only CONFIRM a preauth order
     53 – you can only CREDIT a confirmed order
-        54 – credit amount is higher than auth amount 55 – capture amount is higher than preauth amount 56 – duplicate request
+    54 – credit amount is higher than auth amount
+    55 – capture amount is higher than preauth amount 56 – duplicate request
     99 – generic error